JUMP TO CONTENT

 “It’s helped build my confidence in my technical ability, but also my judgement and how I communicate with stakeholders.”

-Moving into management also requires a mindset shift.
+Moving into leadership also requires a mindset shift.

 “You go from delivering work yourself to enabling others to do it.
 Supporting and developing more junior team members has been one of the most rewarding parts of my role.”